LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 The first part of our response addresses one major comment from each review.

-What is the origin of the rational programmer
+The origin of the rational programmer
 ================================================================================

 Review A says: